 Jack: Doggy teenage mutant ninja

 Do you look for action, play, and fun in a dog?
 Look no further.
-Jack is your perfect match: Brown eyes, reddish-brown fur with tiger stripes, and lots of energy and love to share.
+Jack is your perfect match: 18 kg, brown eyes, reddish-brown fur with tiger stripes, and lots of energy and love to share.
 He grabs what is available.
-With some time and training, he is the kind of dog for playing fetch and going on a run with you.
+With some time and training, he is the kind of dog for playing fetch or going on a run with you.
+As he is food-oriented, he is trainable with treats.

 4 out of 6 brothers and sisters found their forever homes.
 They got dumped at the Road to English Quarter with their mother Indi.
 Jack doesn’t want to be left behind another time … The puppies are probably born at the end of July 2022.